 Building in Step 7 non-overwhelm

 When I order something online, I save my receipt as a portable document format (PDF) file before I leave the order screen.

 If the company’s emailed receipt doesn’t make it to my inbox, I still have proof of purchase.

-When I’m doing online research for your project, I often save entire webpages to PDFs for later review.
+If I’m doing online research for your project, I often save entire web pages to PDFs for later review.